 So you have made up your mind to find a house for your character?
 There are 2 different ways to acquire houses in Tibia: you can purchase one at an auction, or you can buy one from another character.
 Make sure you have saved up a bit, because getting a house is often quite costly!

-Also, keep in mind that there are restrictions: only premium players can rent or bid for houses, and they cannot rent more than one house per game world.
+Also, keep in mind that there are restrictions: only Premium players can rent or bid for houses, and they cannot rent more than one house per game world.
 Furthermore, no more than three characters from the same account can rent houses at a time.
 If one character is a guild leader, the player can also rent one guildhall, even if he has rented three houses already.
 Needless to say, guildhalls can only be rented by guild leaders.
-Finally, please note that you can only bid on or buy one house at a time and that the character you are using to get a house must have a vocation.
+Finally, please note that you can only bid on or buy one house at a time and that the character you are using to get a house must have left Dawnport or Rookgaard.

 a) House Auctions